dwafotapa/affinity/README.md

 - matches should appear as you scroll down when there are more than 10.
 - the reset button shouldn't send an ajax request when the filters are already in their default state.
 - the look & feel and responsive design of the app could be improved.
-- the validation of query parameters could be improved on the server side (checking for negative values for example).
+- the validation of query parameters could be improved on the server side by using express-validator to validate query params (no sanitization needed, it's done by default by React DOM), checking for negative values and min values greater than max values.

 ## Wrapping up

 I didn't know much about Node.js before starting this project and I have found it to be very lightweight and powerful.
-Learning new technologies was very rewarding and this project definitely made me more confident with testing in general.
+Learning new technologies like Node.js, CSS modules, Sass and so on was very rewarding and this project definitely made me more confident with testing in general.

 Thank you for reading.